-This fund is used to account for all expendable financial resources, except those required to be accounted for in another fund.
-In keeping with the principle of as few funds as necessary, food services, maintenance, data processing, printing, and transportation activities are included in the General Fund.
+This fund is used to account for all expendable financial resources, except for those that are required to be accounted for in another fund.
+In keeping with the principle of having as few funds as are necessary, activities such as food services, maintenance, data processing, printing, and student transportation are included in the General Fund.